CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Players might also decide on alternative actions, such as pursuing Mountainmaw Castle in part 3 of the adventure.
 In such cases, proceed directly to that section.

-#### **Awarding Experience Points**
+#### **Awarding Skill & Destiny Points**

 The exploration of the Mountainmaw hideout, along with the defeat of Thrak and his allies, marks a significant story milestone.
-Each character is granted 2 skill points.
+Each character is granted 2 skill & destiny points.

 # **Part 2: Tuntin**